 Baril’s ‘Cargo on the Levee’ vignette dates from the 1970s, made during one of his many visits to New York.
 It is based on a similar 1857 vignette which had been used on the notes of the Missouri Merchants Bank of St Louis.

 In 1992, John Denune founded the Yves Baril Study Group.
 It only lasted for some five years, leaving behind five journals which detail some of Baril's stamp and other work.
 One of the surviving advantages of the study group, however, was not so much the amount of information it unearthed and left behind, but the artwork it produced.
 Yves Baril was rather sympathetic to the study group and, at its inception, donated three of his study works dating from the 1960s/1970s when he apparently spent some time in New York with the American Bank Note Company.
 Denune was allowed to make prints of Barils’ engravings of the Mexican scene, the Eagle Perched on Rock and the Cargo on the Levee.
-They were reprinted on a special run, straight from Yves' master dies.
+They were reprinted on a special run, straight from Baril's master dies.
 2500 black proofs were printed of each design and 1000 sets of five colour proofs of each engraving.
 The five colours were blue, brown green, purple and red.

 The first issue of that journal included an interesting little feature on Baril’s tools, with comments from the master himself.
 They mostly comprised tools Baril didn’t use anymore such as a burnisher, which Baril said had been his favourite tool for years but now he no longer used it because they now used nickel printing plates.
 Other obsolete tools were the etching point, which was made from a rat tail file and which Baril used for many of his stamps and banknotes, though he later used a sharpened dentist drill because it was so much easier to sharpen.
 His dragging point and square graver have also been relegated to the tool box because they were so hard to sharpen.
 His ordinary scraper, which was treacherous to use as it could do a lot of damage if not sharpened properly has been replaced with a push scraper, with which he pushes into the burr rather than pulling at it.
 Apparently, Czeslaw Slania was so impressed with this tool after having seen it at the World Columbian Stamp Expo '92, that he asked Baril to get him one as well.

 In 1995, Baril made four more engravings for the study group.
 They are Melancholy, Leonardo da Vinci, his granddaughter and a 1950s woman.
 He retired the year after.